laxa88/time-tracker/README.md

 A simple AutoHotKey timer for you to keep track of multiple app usages.

+## Download

+Go to the [releases page](https://github.com/laxa88/time-tracker/releases) and download the `time-tracker.exe` file.
+Note: It's only for Windows.

 ## Features

 - When a tracked app is active, a timer will start counting.